renuo/applications-setup-guide/ruby_on_rails/cucumber.md

 # Cucumber

 [Cucumber](https://cucumber.io) is a testing framework which allows us to specify feature tests using plain language.
-In our projects, we use Cucumber for e2e tests.
+We use Cucumber for e2e tests in some of our projects.
 We integrate it using the `cucumber-rails` gem.

 ## Installing `cucumber-rails`